-Here’s our guide to the best things to do in The County.
+This is our guide to the best things to do in The County.

 Things To Do in Prince Edward County

-- Visit some PEC Wineries
+- Visit some PEC Wineries.

-- Explore Sandbanks Provincial Park
+- Explore Sandbanks Provincial Park.

-- Discover the wonderful PEC Beaches
+- Discover the wonderful PEC Beaches.

-- Relax at a Brewery
+- Relax at a Brewery.

-- Walk Historic Picton, Ontario
+- Walk historic Picton, Ontario.

-- Visit Museums and Historic sites
+- Visit Museums and Historic Sites.

-Prince Edward County Map – Getting Oriented
+Prince Edward County Map – Get Oriented

 Prince Edward County Wineries

 Many visitors are drawn to Prince Edward County’s Wineries.
 A wine tasting tour is a great way to spend a relaxing summer day.
+With more than 30 wineries in the area, the hardest part is choosing where to start.
+Don’t worry.
+We’ve got you covered.

-In our article, Best Wineries in Prince Edward County, we select the best ones and provide you the full list of the wineries in the region!
+In our article, Best Wineries in Prince Edward County, we select the best ones and provide the full list of the wineries in the region!

 Sandbanks Provincial Park